 Polycythemia vera occurs when the bone marrow produces too many blood cells, especially red blood cells.
 This thickens your blood.
 The result: blood clots and a higher risk of stroke or heart attack.
 This condition can also lead to:

 - Enlarged liver or spleen

 - Kidney stones

-Without treatment, polycythemia gets worse.
+Without treatment, polycythemia vera gets worse.
 We can't cure it.
-But managing these blood disorder can improve and extend your life.
-At UVA, our team of blood disorder experts work with you on a care plan to help you feel better and live your life.
+But managing this blood disorder can improve and extend your life.
+At UVA Health, our team of blood disorder experts work with you on a care plan to help you feel better and live your life.